ARCHIVE OF PAST WORKSHOP COMPETITION AND PILOT GRANTS ANNOUNCEMENTS

 5. Appropriate IRB/Animal Studies Approval.

-REVIEW PROCESS: Applications will be reviewed for scientific merit and potential importance as a new collaboration or technology.
+REVIEW PROCESS: Applications will be reviewed for scientific merit and potential importance in the field of genetics and genomics.
 Applications will be ranked by the GSI Seed Grant Committee and funding level determined by the GSI directors.
 A summary of the discussion is available by contacting the seed committee chair after the review.
 Anyone with a Conflict of Interest with a potential reviewer should make appropriate notes in the application.

 REPORTING: Individuals who are funded should appropriately acknowledge support of the GSI in publications and grant applications that arise from this project.
-A financial report and scientific report will be made by the PI within 3 months after the end of the funding period.
+A 1-2 page progress report outlining the work carried out, as well as a basic breakdown of how funds have been spent is due 24 months from the date of award.
 Individuals will also be required to give a seminar in the GSI seminar series reporting their findings.